Mad Max Slams Pelosi, Schumer for Criticizing Her, It's Those 'White Dems'!

 Schumer said of Waters last wekk, “No one should call for harassment of political opponents.
 That’s not right.
 That’s not American.”
 Nancy Pelosi said something similar.

 CNN analyst Angela Rye stood by Mad Max and said ‘white Democrats are turning on her.’
-Another raicst heard from.
+Another racist heard from.

 Maxine Waters slams fellow Democrats Nancy Pelosi and Chuck Schumer, saying they “will do anything” to protect themselves.